surifirstpin/biplus_documentation/docs/GlobalParameters.md

 ## Check Case functionality On / Off

-If check case is enabled, global parameters become case sensitive for key name.
+If check case is enabled, global parameters become case sensitive for key mapping in calculated column.

 ## Edit Global Parameters